Physica hawks website

 - shoulder dislocations

-Manage injuries
+Manage Injuries

 Diet

-Before a game:
+Before a Game:

-1. ensure you are well hydrated
+1. Ensure you are well-hydrated.

-During a game
+During a Game:

-After a game
+After a Game:

 how to tape an ankle

-Bone tenderness at the posterior edge or tip of the lateral malleolus (A)
+• Bone tenderness at the posterior edge or tip of the lateral malleolus (Point A)

-OR
+• OR

-Bone tenderness at the posterior edge or tip of the medial malleolus (B)
+• Bone tenderness at the posterior edge or tip of the medial malleolus (Point B)

-OR
+• OR

-An inability to bear weight both immediately and in the emergency department for four steps
+• An inability to bear weight both immediately after the injury and in the emergency department for four steps

-Palpate the entire distal 6cm of the fibula and tibia
+• Palpate the entire distal 6 cm of the fibula and tibia.

 How to tape an ankle